Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Predictions

 If the droplet is small enough to neglect gravity, then it has constant internal pressure and hence forms a spherical cap (Fig.~\ref{fig_dropletsketches}b).
-The droplet radius $r_e$, height $h_e$, and radius of curvature $R_e$, are determined from $V$ and $\theta_e$ by geometry alone:
+The equilibrium droplet radius $r_e$, height $h_e$, and radius of curvature $R_e$, are determined from $V$ and $\theta_e$ by geometry alone.
+The three ingredients are $V=\pi h_e(3r_e^2 + h_e^2)/6$, $\sin\theta_e=r_e/R_e$, and $R_e^2 = r_e^2 + (R_e-h_e)^2$.
+These can be solved for droplet radius, height, and curvature as a function of volume and contact angle:

-where the approximations are for small $\theta_e$, near complete wetting.
+where the approximations are from an expansion for small contact angles ($\theta_e \ll 1$ radian), near complete wetting.
 In this limit, the droplet is a thin spherical cap and its volume is $V\approx \pi r_e^2 h_e/2$.
+While the full expressions in Eqs.~(\ref{eq_resmall}-\ref{eq_curvaturesmall}) are exact for all $\theta_e$, the small $\theta_e$ limit will be invoked later for the dynamics of spreading.
+We note that Eq.~(\ref{eq_resmall}) gives clearly correct results for $90^\circ$ and $180^\circ$ contact angles, and its small $\theta_e$ expansion matches the expression given in the Bonn et al.\ review\cite{bonn_wetting_2009}.